RafaelJohn9/printf/README.md

 # printf
-Project on building up printf with collaboration with a partner.
+Project on building up printf function in collaboration with a partner.